Behind the name

-The soil type of the vineyard is a well-drained eroded sandstone clay loam known as the Hullt Series and is associated with Nekia soils.
+The soil type of the vineyard is a well-drained, eroded sandstone clay loam from Hullt and McCully soils, found in conjunction with Nekia and Jory (the most sought after for Pinot Noir).
 The moderate water holding capacity of these soils allows the vines to be dry-farmed, without need for irrigation.

 Own-rooted Pommard Vines